2darshan1212/ai_translator/README.md

 ## Configuration

-- Provide your API key in the UI when prompted.
-The app supports both:
+- Provide your API key in the UI when prompted and choose its provider (OpenAI or Bytez) from the dropdown.
-  - Bytez API keys (default path).
-Set `BYTEZ_API_KEY` in `.env.local` to avoid retyping.
+  - Bytez keys can also be provided via `BYTEZ_API_KEY` in `.env.local`.
-  - OpenAI API keys (`sk-...`).
-Set `OPENAI_API_KEY` if you prefer the native OpenAI path.
+  - OpenAI keys (`sk-...`) can be provided via `OPENAI_API_KEY` in `.env.local`.
-- When using Bytez, the app maps the existing model picker to Bytez-hosted instruct models for translation.
+- Leave the input blank to rely on the server-side environment variables.
+- Optional: override the Bytez models with `BYTEZ_MODEL_GPT35` and `BYTEZ_MODEL_GPT4` if your Bytez account only has access to certain models.
 - Restart the dev server after changing environment variables.

 ## Contact